September 28, 2018

 “We’ve also been creating configurator/visualizer type of apps,” says Hollingsworth.
 “It’s a lot of programming through Blueprints.
 Blueprints let me create anything that you can think of coding-wise and not touch a line of code.
 That’s crazy-powerful.”

-So how do the team feel about the move to Unreal Studio?
+So how do the team feel about the move to Unreal Engine?
 “Without Unreal, I don’t really know where we’d be right now,” says Hollingsworth.
 Huizingh is equally adamant: “I can’t imagine going back – ever!” he laughs.